tomaszj/tomaszj.github.io/_posts/2016-03-04-jq-and-github-api.markdown

 #### GitHub API

 Recently, I needed to pull down a list of repositories from Gitlab (no, that's not a typo) for some particular task.
 Let's see how we could do that based on public GitHub API.
 The public API exposes `/users/:username/repos` endpoint.
-It can be called with `curl` like this:
+It can be called with `curl` like this (please note that GitHub has the same pagination mechanism as Gitlab):

-    curl -H "Accept: application/vnd.github.v3+json" https://api.github.com/users/tomaszj/repos
+    curl -H "Accept: application/vnd.github.v3+json" https://api.github.com/users/tomaszj/repos?per_page=100

-I'll store the response in a file for further activitites:
+**I'll store the response in a file for further activitites**:

-    curl -H "Accept: application/vnd.github.v3+json" https://api.github.com/users/tomaszj/repos > github_response.json
+    curl -H "Accept: application/vnd.github.v3+json" https://api.github.com/users/tomaszj/repos?per_page=100 > github_response.json

 #### jq